 Not sure that: Any one has done the human experiment of snuff dose/time/exposure to discern minimal dose and time of a carcinogen to cause a potentially lethal event.
 It would be unethical.
 Dipping and snorting a carcinogen maybe legal, and in our libertarian culture, you are entitled to do it.
 Adolescents as young as 15 have developed h&n cancer/. ...Read more

 It depends...: Different type of cancers develops differently.
 For example, it takes approximately 10 years for colon cancer to do so, hence the recommendation to have colon checked every 10 years.
 Breast cancer is generally more rapid.
 Pacreatic cancer is yet even faster... ...Read moreSee 1 more doctor answer

 We don't know. : Metastatic spread of liver cancer (hcc) usually occurs late in the course of the disease.
 The larger the tumor, the more likely it has spread outside the liver.
 Likewise the chance of metastasis increases with increased tumor number.
 But these correlations are not perfect so we sometimes see large or numerous tumors that have not spread and small, single tumors that have. ...Read more

 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - How long does it take for brain cancer to grow?

-- How long does it take for breast to grow?
+- How long does it take to get lung cancer?